8 best supersets you're not doing

 The excited state of the nervous system allows you to realize more power when you lift that bar off the ground.

 Those are my 8 favorite supersets, all chosen for a different reason.
-When this form of strength training is done at the right time, for the right purpose, supersets can be incredibly effective for helping you do more effective workout regimens and taking your training to the next level.
+When this form of strength training is done at the right time, for the right purpose, supersets can be incredibly effective for helping you do more effective workout regimens and taking your weight training to the next level.

 If you’re looking to take your training sessions to the next level let me help you choose the ATHLEAN workout program that’s best suited to your current goals.
 We’re always going to put the science back in strength and help you use the right training principles at the right time.